danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 With the SPA fallback working, my router was now receiving all direct URL requests, both valid routes like `/about` and invalid routes like `/foo` or `/nonexistent-page`.
 The static server was no longer rejecting these requests; instead, they were all being forwarded to `index.html` where my router would process them.

 This created a new problem: what should happen when users type a path that isn't registered in the router?
 Should they see a blank page?
 Get silently redirected to home?
-The answer was implementing a custom 404 page that lived inside the SPA itself.
+The answer was implementing a custom 404 view that lived inside the SPA itself.
 This meant adding another method to the router:

 ```javascript
 /**